-Our material cost as a percentage of net sales was 65.6% in the first quarter of 2016, as compared to 67.5% in the first quarter of 2015.
+Our material cost as a percentage of net sales was 65.4% in the first half of 2016, as compared to 67.0% in the first half of 2015.
 Raw material, energy and commodity costs can be volatile.
 We have developed and implemented strategies to mitigate the impact of higher raw material, energy and commodity costs, such as the selective in-sourcing of components, the continued consolidation of our supply base, longer-term purchase commitments and the selective expansion of low-cost country sourcing and engineering, as well as value engineering and product benchmarking.
 However, these strategies, together with commercial negotiations with our customers and suppliers, typically offset only a portion of the adverse impact.
 Certain of these strategies also may limit our opportunities in a declining commodity environment.
 In addition, the availability of raw materials, commodities and product components fluctuates from time to time due to factors outside of our control.
 If these costs increase or availability is restricted, it could have an adverse impact on our operating results in the foreseeable future.
-See "- Forward-Looking Statements" below and Item 1A, "Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2015.
+See "- Forward-Looking Statements" below and Item 1A, "Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2015, as supplemented and updated by Part II - Item 1A, "Risk Factors," in this Report.